 Having an individual k or Solo 401k can help small business owners and independent contractors build a solid foundation for their retirement, but only if they make the right choices.
 These 5 steps will help you decide on the best options to set up and grow your fund.

-Related search terms:
+Related search terms

-Self employed retirement account
+Self employed retirement plans

 Solo 401k plan

-Solo 401k rules
+Solo 401 k rules